aragon/hack/docs/guides-agent-app.md

 So in our case, to install the Agent app, we need to run:

 ```
-dao install <your organization name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
+dao install <your organization name> agent --environment aragon:rinkeby --ipfs-rpc https://ipfs.eth.aragon.network/ipfs/
 ```

-You should see that after `dao install <your organization's name> agent` we pass in two [global options](https://hack.aragon.org/docs/cli-intro.html#global-options): `--environment` and `--apm.ipfs.rpc`.
+You should see that after `dao install <your organization's name> agent` we pass in two [global options](https://hack.aragon.org/docs/cli-intro.html#global-options): `--environment` and `--ipfs-rpc`.

-> Note: As an alternative to passing the `--apm.ipfs.rpc` option, you can also choose to run `aragon ipfs` in another terminal.
+> Note: As an alternative to passing the `--ipfs-rpc` option, you can also choose to run `aragon ipfs start` in another terminal.

 <details>
 <summary>Tell me more about aragon ipfs and these global options.</summary>